guillaumesimler/nanofep3/README.md

 For detailed instructions about the tasks [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

-Latest Update
+Latest Updates (more details on [Github](https://github.com/guillaumesimler/nanofep3/commits/master))
 ----
+2016 03 01: Implement gem class and increase randomnes of the game 2016 02 29: Improve the bugs (enemies), add scoring model and collision management 2016 02 28: Implement of the first bug
+2016 02 27: Understand engine.js, import the first variable

-2016 02 16: Init the project (Readme, License, replacement of the fork by a real repositery as no pull request is to expected)
+2016 02 26: Init the project (Readme, License, replacement of the fork by a real repositery as no pull request is to expected)

 Known bugs